 The Real Competitive Threat

 The $6,560 Wuling MiniEV makes for great headlines.
 It is not the competitive threat that should concern Western automakers.
-Nobody is cross-shopping a Wuling against a Ford F-150.
+Very few buyers are cross-shopping a Wuling city car against a Ford F-150.

 Western automakers cannot compete at these prices because they never built the vertical integration that makes them possible.
 Decades of supply chain outsourcing, the same practice that Rhodium Group found does not deliver its promised efficiency advantage in a Chinese manufacturing context, left Western OEMs paying supplier markups at every layer.
 Rebuilding that integration would take years and tens of billions of dollars.